HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

   - Attack point, i.e. the position of the force, often a function of gen. coords. (g1,g2..).
 Must be entered as a matrix, for instance
     `[[g1][l*sin(g2)][4]]`.
   - The force vector, as row vector for instance: `[-Fd,0,0]`
+- A matrix containing the gen. forces are stored in memory as `genf_mat`, where each row-sum is assoiated with each gen. coord.

 Note: If some of you vector or matrix elements start with a minus sign you have to use `(-)` istead of `-` on "the first minus".